MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 Before starting, make sure the MobileFirst Server is running.
 If using a locally installed server: From a **Command-line** window, navigate to the server's **scripts** folder and run the command: `./start.sh`.

+### Creating an application
+Create an Xcode project or use an existing one (Swift or Objective-C).

 ### Creating and registering the application

-1. Create an Xcode project or use an existing one (Swift or Objective-C).

-2. Open a **Command-line** window and navigate to the root of the Xcode project.
+1. Open a **Command-line** window and navigate to the root of the Xcode project.

-3. Run the command:
+2. Run the command:

     ```bash
     mfpdev app register